 This corn tortillas recipe is so easy to make, it is gluten free and vegan.
 It only requires 3 ingredients.
 So it is super easy to make.
-Want to learn how to make this corn tortillas recipe?
+Want to learn how to make this Mexican tortilla recipe?
 Lets get started!

 The corn tortilla is the base of he Mexican kitchen and are used in multitude of recipes.
 They are less pliable than flour tortillas but have much more flavor due to the masa harina flour.

 I always used store bought tortillas thinking it would be either to difficult or take to much time to make them from scratch.
-Until I found how easy it is to make my own corn tortillas.
+However that is not the case it is so easy to make Mexican tortillas.

 The best part is you can use them as a base for other recipes like:

 If you are wondering are corn tortillas gluten free?
 The answer is yes.
 Masa harina is made from corn that does not have any gluten.
 So if you are gluten intolerant you can eat these Mexican tortillas.

 Want to learn more about how to make different types of tortillas take a look at my ultimate how to make tortilla guide.

 So what do you need to make this recipe?
 The ingredient list for this homemade corn tortilla’s recipe is very short: